Amazing Handwriting Analysis Tips And Information For Beginners

 The amount of pressure someone applies to the paper when they write can provide insight into how easy it is to persuade this person.

 The best way to test for pressure is to feel the back of the paper.
-If you can feel the writing through the other side of the paper, then it is probably hard to persuade that person if his or her mind is made up.
-If the person doesn’t use a lot of pressure, then that person can likely be persuaded easily.
+If you can feel the writing through the other side of the article, it is probably hard to persuade that person if their mind is made up.
+On the other hand, if the person doesn’t use a lot of pressure, that person can likely be influenced easily.

 Size of Writing

-There are three basic sizes when it comes to handwriting: big, medium, and small.
+There are three basic sizes in handwriting: big, medium, and trim.
 This can tell many things about a person.

 Big

-If someone writes in big letters, it usually means that the person is more of a people person and likes to socialize.
-Additionally, they will probably attempt a project by looking at the big picture first and focus on the details later.
+If someone writes in big letters, it usually means that the person is more of a people person and likes socializing.
+Additionally, they will probably attempt a project by first looking at the big picture and focusing on the details later.

 Small

 Unsurprisingly, small handwriting indicates the opposite of big handwriting.
 This person is more of an introvert and keeps to themselves.
 They approach projects by paying attention to the details first and focusing on the big picture later.
-A small writer is also more inclined to cozying up in small spaces.
+A small writer is also more inclined to cozy up in small spaces.

 Medium

 If a person has medium-sized handwriting, they exist between the two extremes.
-They can take on any of the characteristics from smaller and bigger handwriting.
+They can take on any characteristics from smaller and bigger writing.

-Pay attention to changes in someone’s handwriting size, as it may indicate how they are feeling at that moment.
+Please pay attention to changes in someone’s handwriting size, which may indicate how they feel.

 Ready for a comprehensive guide to handwriting analysis?
 Buy The Definitive Book Of Handwriting Analysis!